KevinMarquette/kevinmarquette.github.io/_posts/2020-03-10-Powershell-disable-smb3-compression.md

 If you are working on the [ADV200005 Security Advisory](https://portal.msrc.microsoft.com/en-US/security-guidance/advisory/adv200005) for [CVE-2020-0796](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2020-0796), the primary workaround is to disable SMB Compression on the host.
 Let's take a look at how to do that in the registry with PowerShell.
 <!--more-->

+**Update:** Microsoft has released [KB4551762](https://support.microsoft.com/en-us/help/4551762/windows-10-update-kb4551762) that resolved the security advisory.
+This workaround is no longer needed but I am leaving this post here because it covers the general approach to applying registry changes in your organization using PowerShell.

 # Index

 * TOC